Whiteboard Talks: Understanding the ASLR

 We can see issues with toe touch patterns in many populations, from sedentary people to extremely active athletes.
 It indicates that they are more dependent on their legs for stabilization than their core.
 We don’t want that.

-When I take away stiffness, I have an oportunty to inject a new pattern.
+When you take away stiffness, you have an oportunty to inject a new pattern.
 Stiffness is like training wheels.

-We don’t want to see people doing corrective strategies for a long period of time.
-The minute that we breakthrough we try to upload new information that requires technique, mobility, stability, dynamic stabilization, appropriate breathing, etc.
+We don’t want people doing corrective strategies for a long period of time.
+The minute we breakthrough, we try to upload new information that requires technique, mobility, stability, dynamic stabilization, appropriate breathing, etc.

-The toe touch progression works because you challenge a pattern.
+The toe touch progression works because it challenge a pattern.
 Both sedentary people and highly trained athletes often use their global muscles or prime movers as stabilizers.
 Local muscles/stabilizers aren’t doing their job.
-When the stabilizers aren't working appropriately, you try to use out lats, gluts and hamstrings to hold you up.
+When the stabilizers aren't working appropriately, we try to use our lats, gluts and hamstrings to hold us up.
 It’s not about stretching or strengthening, it’s about changing the pattern.